Attracting more clients to your esthetician business is vital. I get this question a lot: “I am starting a new salon/spa. How do I get more clients?”

 In addition, additional certifications can help you develop a specialty that appeals to a particular clientele.
 For example, if you focus on anti-aging treatments, you may be able to attract an older clientele that is not being served by the existing salon or spa options in your area.

-Whatever route you choose, advanced training or additional training hours are an excellent way to attract more clients to your new esthetician practice – especially when you’re just starting out.
+Whatever route you choose, advanced training or additional training hours are an excellent way to attract more clients to your new esthetician business – especially when you’re just starting out.

 Network In Your Community

 Networking is vital for any local business to get new clients.

 When you’re starting out, you probably have more time on your hands than clients.
 Make good use of this time and go to places where your ideal clients hang out to gain exposure.
 Have business cards made up with a clear call to action to book a service with you.